How a Covid-19 vaccine could change travel for good

 Other upsides might emerge from the pandemic, too.

-Dr Nicholson thinks that the resources poured into the vaccine effort will benefit the fight against other diseases -- and predicts better vaccinations for viruses including Ebola.
+Dr. Nicholson thinks that the resources poured into the vaccine effort will benefit the fight against other diseases -- and predicts better vaccinations for viruses including Ebola.

 And she thinks travelers' own attitudes towards health while on the road will improve.